To build your own Itinerary, click to add an item to your Itinerary basket.

 Brockenhurst to Burley

-After mooching around Brockenhurst village; hire some bikes from Country Lanes or Cyclexperience (if you need to).
+After mooching around Brockenhurst village; hire some bikes from Cyclexperience (if you need to).
 From Brockenhurst station turn right heading to Lymington on the A337 and then left into Church Lane (passing the oldest church in the New Forest) follow this lane until you reach the main road.
 Cross over the road into Tile Barn Lane and continue to the end.

 At the end of the road turn right, go downhill and pick up the off road track on your right (after passing under the railway bridge) – post 217.
 Stay on the off road cycle network until post 191 where you will meet a main road (Holmsley Road is a main road with a 40mph speed limit).